watermoon7/OCR-to-Python-Compiler/README.md

 This translates the code in the file test2.ocr and saves the result in test2.py if there are no errors.

+Alternatively, type

+    chmod +x '/OCR-to-Python-Compiler/ocrcompiler/Compile.py'
+    alias ocr = '/workspaces/OCR-to-Python-Compiler/ocrcompiler/Compile.py'

+Now you can use ocr as a command.
+For example:

+    ocr input_code.ocr

 ## How it works
 ### Lexer
 The Lexer increments through the inputted code character by character and classifies groups of characters into tokens.